-Main lines Middle lines (1) Middle lines (2) Top lines

-Line type designation

-Diameter
+Diameter 1

 Breaking Strength

 unsewn

 Material core

 Material sheath

 Line mass per length

 unit

 Core mass per length

 unit

 Number of A-Lines

 Number of B-Lines

 Number of C-Lines

 Number of D-Lines

 Number of stabiliser

 lines

-II.
-Confirmation of the testing body

-We confirm that a glider as specified above has been load-tested according to:

-- 1 EN 926-1 - H Deutsch-Osterreichische Bauvorschriften fur Gleitsegel

-It complies with the standard mentioned above for a maximum take-off mass of k kgs. -- ------
+We confirm that a glider a 1 EN 926-1 H Deutsch- Osterreichische Bauvors een load-tested according to: chriften fur Gleitsegel a maximum take-off mass of kgs.

-Place:

-Date:

-Signature:
+Place: Date: Signature:

 III.
-Confirmation of the manufacturer
+Confirmation of the ne manufacturer

 We confirm that the glider Type designation, Serial No,

-Has been built in accordance with the line specifications given above.
-We the manufacturer are not aware of any circumstances that might aversely affect the airworthiness of this glider.
+Has been built in accorda circumstances that might cations given above.
+We the manufarthiness of this glider. acturer are not aware of any

-Place:

-Date:

-Signature:
+Place: Date: Signature: